“Prepare for the Hype … James Hype”

 We can say that James Hype’s road to success was – and still is – traveled thanks to the experience gained over the years.
 Thanks to it, James teaches the youngest aspirants that you can overcome all obstacles; just have confidence in yourself and never stop believing, to try, to experiment.

-Twenty-one-year old student graduating in Linguistic and Cultural Mediation at Ca’ Foscari University of Venice, I’m currently speaking 4 languages and self-teaching the fifth one.
-I’m so passionate about music, concerts and festivals that I would like to work in the music industry.
-Last but not least, I’m a proud dreamer but with my feet on the ground.
+I am 22 and graduating in Linguistic and Cultural Mediation at the Ca’ Foscari University of Venice, I speak 4 languages and I am very passionate about music, concerts and festivals.
+After graduation, I’d like to aim for a profession in the music industry and I am a proud dreamer but down to earth.